andreagiassi/microservice-rbac-user-management/README.md

 https://www.linkedin.com/in/andreagiassi/

 #### Overview
-Goal of the project is to offer a general purpose microservice fur user's data management.
+Goal of this project is to offer a general purpose microservice fur user's data management.

-The microservice is using Spring Boot 2 and JPA to exposes the REST apis and to retrieve and store the information on a database.

-The software is handling account's data, contacts, roles and addresses and offer simple endpoints.
+The project is handling the user account's data, contacts and addresses and offers an implemented solution to manage a Role Base Access Control system (RBAC).
+RBAC allows you to defines the necessary roles for your application, defines the permissions for each role and associate them to the users.

 The project support the basic CRUD operations on an User account and the information are stored on a MySql database.